Dancing scorpions, leaping spiders star in British 3D TV series

 “In 3D, these creatures are simply miraculous,” said Attenborough, the illustrious British natural history broadcaster who presents the series, in a statement.

-The series is the fifth collaboration between Sky and Attenborough, who is better-known for his six decades of programme-making for the publicly funded BBC.
+The series is the fifth collaboration between Sky and Attenborough, who is better-known for his six decades of program-making for the publicly funded BBC.

-Attenborough’s warm, authoritative voice is instantly recognisable to generations of TV viewers who learned everything they know about wildlife from his flagship BBC programmes, from “Zoo Quest” in the 1950s to “Frozen Planet” in 2011.
+Attenborough’s warm, authoritative voice is instantly recognizable to generations of TV viewers who learned everything they know about wildlife from his flagship BBC programs, from “Zoo Quest” in the 1950s to “Frozen Planet” in 2011.

-Attracting Attenborough to make nature programmes has been a coup for Sky as it takes on the BBC in a field in which the public broadcaster has traditionally excelled.
+Attracting Attenborough to make nature programs has been a coup for Sky as it takes on the BBC in a field in which the public broadcaster has traditionally excelled.